-How to load content to a Seedbox for Plex Media Server?
+How to load content to a Seedbox so you can use it in a Plex Media Server?

-1. Setting up monitoring and metrics with PlexPy.
+A. Setting up monitoring and metrics with Tautulli.

 How to use it?

-Trakt.tv is a plugin for media centers (including Plex Media Server) that automatically tracks whatever you watching, which is referred to as Scrobble.
-Trakt.tv synchronizes your watched history, ratings, playback progress, and lists to your Trakt.tv profile.
+Trakt.tv is a platform for media centers (including Plex Media Server) that automatically tracks whatever you are watching.
+Trakt.tv uses a Plex tracker known as Plex scrobbler to monitor your watching trends.
+It synchronizes your watched history, ratings, playback progress, and provides lists to your Trakt.tv profile.

-It takes this data and identifies similar media and offers them as recommendations.
-This allows you to find new ways to watch TV and to see what is hot right now.
+Trakt.tv takes this data and identifies similar media and offers them as recommendations.
+This allows you to find new ways to watch TV and to see what is popular right now.